Galactose Epimerase DeficiencySymptoms, Doctors, Treatments, Advances & More

 However, there may be experts who have treated this or similar conditions in our Find a Doctor section and research may be available in our Latest Advances section.

-Shigeo Kure practices in Sendai, Japan.
+Shigeo Kure practices practicing medicine in Sendai, Japan.
 Mr. Kure is rated as an Elite expert by MediFind in the treatment of Galactose Epimerase Deficiency.
-His top areas of expertise are Galactokinase Deficiency, Galactose Epimerase Deficiency, Classic Galactosemia, and Galactosemia.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Galactokinase Deficiency, Galactose Epimerase Deficiency, Classic Galactosemia, and Galactosemia.

-Ana Coelho practices in Maastricht, Netherlands.
+Ana Coelho practices practicing medicine in Maastricht, Netherlands.
 Ms. Coelho is rated as an Elite expert by MediFind in the treatment of Galactose Epimerase Deficiency.
-Her top areas of expertise are Classic Galactosemia, Galactosemia, Galactose Epimerase Deficiency, and Galactokinase Deficiency.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Classic Galactosemia, Galactose Epimerase Deficiency, Galactokinase Deficiency, and Galactosemia.

 Background: Turner Syndrome, galactosemia, and premature ovarian insufficiency are all conditions that may make it very hard or impossible for a person to become pregnant and have their own child.
 Researchers want to learn more about why this happens and if freezing Gonadal tissue allows for fertility preservation.